 Three Studies for Figures at the Base of a Crucifixion c.1944

-Ridley Scott had a situation to deal with, that if he wanted to be really scared, he had to have a very private thought.
+Ridley Scott had a situation to deal with, that if he wanted to be really scared, it had to connect with a very private thought.

 He had to think about what physically made him feel really uneasy that upset him in a primal way, and Ridley was someone who was not easily made to feel upset.